mathesar-foundation/mathesar-wiki/projects/installation-improvements-plan-0_1_4.md

    - The following defaults apply to all the installation type
      - A `SECRET_KEY` will be automatically generated and stored in the config file
      - An SQLite database file will be created and will be used as the internal database for storing the Mathesar metadata
    - For certain installation types, we might override the above defaults to provide a better default suited for that installation type.
-These will be mentioned in the [documentation outline](https://wiki.mathesar.org/e/en/projects/installation-documentation-improvement-2)
+These will be mentioned in the [documentation outline](https://wiki.mathesar.org/en/projects/installation-documentation-improvement-2)
 2. Pre-install config
    - The defaults Mathesar come with might not suit every use-case.
 These are the **optional** steps that the user may need to perform to adapt Mathesar to their environment.
-   - These settings are targeted towards technical users, and it is assumed the user knows what he is doing
+   - These settings are targeted towards technical users, mostly done using the command line and it is assumed the user knows what he is doing
    - Note: They need to be **performed before starting and using** Mathesar.
 Revisiting this step after using Mathesar for some time will lead to some unexpected state.
 For example, if the internal database URL is changed, the new database won't contain the old metadata information like `Column order` or `Explorations`.
    - The following configuration steps fall into this category
      - Passing in their own secret key as an environment variable.